labsyspharm/cylinter/docs/_includes/dir.md

 Notes:

-* Multiplex imaging files (i.e. ome.tif files) for a given TMA or set of whole tissue sections are combined in the `tif/` subdirectory.
+* Single-cell data files from a given TMA or set of whole tissue sections will be combined into the `csv/` subdirectory.
-* Corresponding tabular data are combined in the `csv/` subdirectory.
+* Corresponding multiplex imaging files (i.e. ome.tif files) will be combined in the `tif/` subdirectory.
-* The `markers.csv` file contains metadata about immunomarkers used in the experiment and should take the following form:.
+* The `markers.csv` file contains metadata about immunomarkers used in the study and must take the following form:.

 ```
 channel_number,cycle_number,marker_name,Filter,excitation_wavelength,emission_wavelength